Atrix256/SampleZoo/contributing.md

 Please check back later!

+## Crediting Work

+Everyone who contributes code or non code contributions of any size are elligable to be included in the [Credits](credits.md) page.

+Feel free to add your own name to the appropriate section with your pull request.

+## Non Code Contributions

+Both code and non code contributions are valued by this project.

+Non code contributions include things like the below:
+* Terminology corrections.
+* Editorial corrections to documentation.
+* Improving explanations about sampling or tests types, including adding links to relevant resources.
+* supplying links and/or information about testing and/or sampling types to be included.

 ## Source Code Header (Strongly Suggested)

 It's strongly suggested that all files submitted have a header like the below.
 All fields are optional however and there are no specific rules about date format, order of fields, or similar.